andypost/empty_fields/readme.txt

 ------------
 1. Place the Empty Fields modules into your modules directory.
     This is normally the "sites/all/modules" directory.
-    Also download and place the Field formatter settings module here to http://drupal.org/project/field_formatter_settings
+    Also download and place the Field formatter settings module here too. http://drupal.org/project/field_formatter_settings